CenkerAydin/MovieKmp/README.md

 The project runs seamlessly on **Android, iOS, and Desktop**, sharing business logic across platforms while keeping native UI experiences.

 ---
+## 📌 Development

+The project’s active development and version control history were primarily managed on **Bitbucket**.
+This GitHub repository contains a migrated version of the codebase for portfolio and showcase purposes,
+therefore the commit count here is lower than the actual development activity.

+---
 ## 📸 Screenshots

 <div style="display: flex; flex-direction: column; gap: 40px;">